jianliu10/jianliu.github.io/_posts/2019-03-10-DI-domain-driven.md

 ---
 layout: post
-title:  "Case Study - unified data integration platform in enterprise data hub"
+title:  "Case Study - use Spark as unified data processing platform in enterprise big data hub"
 date:   2019-03-10 00:00:00 -0500
 categories: tech data-integration
 ---

 ## Abstract

+The document discusss how Spark is used as a unified data integration and analytics platform in enterprise big data warehouse and/or big data lake.

-This research and design article was written based on my development work experience in data integration projects in multiple enterprise data management.
+This document was written based on my development work experience in data integration projects in multiple enterprise data hub.

+## Background

-* data lake vs data warehosue *
+**data lake vs data warehosue**

 Big data lake is a vast pool of raw data, the purpose of which is not yet defined.
 It is ideal for machine learning by data scientists.

-Big data warehouse stores processed structure data.
+Big data warehouse stores processed structured data and semi-structured (JSON, XML) data.
 All of the data in a data warehouse are used for specific purposes within the organization.
-It is ideal for line of business (LOB) reporting and analytics by  business professionals.
+It is ideal for reporting and analytics by LOB business professionals.

-* There are structured data, semi-structured and unstructured data. *
+**There are structured data, semi-structured and unstructured data**

-* There are three types of data delivery channels *
+**There are three types of data delivery channels**
-- batch API
+- batch file API
-  end of day batch files and their sensors.
+  end of day or intraday batch data.
 - REST API
-  intraday request-response JSON data
+  end of day or intraday request-response JSON data
 - event messaging API
-  real-time streaming data integration. example web order transactions, capital market trades.
+  real-time streaming data.
+Example logs, online order transactions, capital market trades.

-The design document tries to probe into the following design areas:

-- use business domain driven service oriented design in enterprise data integration.
-A specific domain integration service integrates all types of data APIs in its business domain.
-- SQL database or columnar data warehouse to store structured data
+## Spark data processing platform

+Spark is a general purpose computing platform, which is fast and run on cloud.
+Spark is used as unified data processing and analytics engine.

+Spark support :
+- integrate with varioud sources and sinks, including csv, text, json, jdbc, kafka, Apache Flume
+- batch and real-time data processing
-- NoSQL database to store unstructured data
+- structured, semi-structured, and non-structured data

-This document uses Google Cloud Platform as cloud provider.

-## Traditional data processing design
+## Traditional data processing

 The traditional data processing design is to modulize the data processing work based on their delivery channels.
 If a upstream domain system deliveries its different data using different types of channels, there are different data processing modules for each channel.
 These modules usually are developed with different programming languages and technologies.
 These different modules normally replicate the data processing business logics in their own context for loss coupling and development autonomy.